rentruewang/koila/README.md

 ## 🚨 Warning

 **This project is currently being refactored.
 It will definitely not work, may not even `import`.
-If you wish to use some features that this project provides, visit [release v0.1.1 on PyPI](https://pypi.org/project/koila/#files) and download the source code there.**
+If you wish to use some features that this project provides, download [release v0.1.1 here](https://github.com/rentruewang/koila/releases/tag/v0.1.1).**

 ## 🚀 Features